auth0/docs/articles/architecture-scenarios/_includes/_launch/_compliance.md

 ## Provide access to data portability

 If you are a data controller, you may be obligated to provide users a means to export their data from your system in a transportable format.
-Auth0 provides [user data portability mechanisms](/compliance/gdpr/features-aiding-compliance#data-portability) to help you satisfy this obligation via both manual export capabilities and the management api which enables you to implement a self-service feature for users.
+Auth0 provides [user data portability mechanisms](/compliance/gdpr/features-aiding-compliance#data-portability) to help you satisfy this obligation via both manual export capabilities and the Management API which enables you to implement a self-service feature for users.

 ## Take steps to minimize personal data